Goitsy/PB-Final_Project_Goitseone/README.md

 ## 📜 Menu Options

+1.<b>Instructions:</b> Learn how to use the app and understand the different types of readings.

+2.<b>History of Tarot:</b> Read about the origins and evolution of tarot cards.

-1.<b> One-Card Reading:</b> Choose this option to draw a single card for a quick insight.
+3.<b> One-Card Reading:</b> Choose this option to draw a single card for a quick insight.

-2.<b>Two-Card Reading:</b> Choose this to draw two cards representing a situation and its challenge.
+4.<b>Two-Card Reading:</b> Choose this to draw two cards representing a situation and its challenge.

-3.<b> Three-Card Reading:</b> Choose this to draw three cards representing the past, present, and future.
+5.<b> Three-Card Reading:</b> Choose this to draw three cards representing the past, present, and future.

-4.<b>Instructions:</b> Learn how to use the app and understand the different types of readings.

-5.<b>History of Tarot:</b> Read about the origins and evolution of tarot cards.
-6.<b>Exit:</b> Exit the application.
+6.<b>Exit:</b> Choose this to exit game/app.

 ## 📚 Tarot Cards